Jamie956/Jamie956.github.io/post/javascript.md

-So the correct sequence of an event loop looks like this:
+- So the correct sequence of an event loop looks like this:

-1.Execute synchronous codes, which belongs to macrotask
+1. Execute synchronous codes, which belongs to macrotask

-2.Once call stack is empty, query if any microtasks need to be executed
+2. Once call stack is empty, query if any microtasks need to be executed

-3.Execute all the microtasks
+3. Execute all the microtasks

-4.If necessary, render the UI
+4. If necessary, render the UI

-5.Then start the next round of the Event loop, and execute the asynchronous operations in the macrotask
+5. Then start the next round of the Event loop, and execute the asynchronous operations in the macrotask